hluk/CopyQ/README.md

     show help

-Type any number to select item with given id.

 Type a regular expressions (case-insensitive) to search/filter items.

 On OS X, use Command instead of Ctrl for the shortcuts above.